-Chris Saltrese Solicitors have provided a specialised service in defending contested allegations of sexual offences for 18 years.
+Chris Saltrese Solicitors have provided a specialised service in defending contested allegations of sexual offences for over 18 years.
 This is because it is one of the most emotive and misunderstood areas of law where there is the potential for unfair trial and widespread injustice.

 Since the Jimmy Savile allegations in 2012, this tendency has accelerated.
 As more complainants come forward, the pressure is greater on the police and Crown Prosecution Service to bring cases to trial no matter how insubstantial.